ypmits/ARrrrLib/src/README.md

 ---|---
-onComplete | *Parameters: function* <br> Executes function after all tweens in the object are completed. start | Starts/resumes the tween. stop | Pauses the tween.
+onComplete | *Parameters: function* <br> Executes function after all tweens in the object are completed. start | Starts/resumes the tween. pause | Pauses the tween.